November 14, 2019

 The National Archives is the ultimate destination for United States history buffs.
 On display inside this building are the Declaration of Independence, the Bill of Rights and the U.S Constitution, which are housed in the Rotunda for the Charters of Freedom.

-Within the Public Vaults – the permanent exhibit of the National Archives Experience – are original records and documents, from fascinating letters to the President, to the telegrams of Abraham Lincoln and the handwritten letters of George Washington.
+Within the Public Vaults – the permanent exhibit of the National Archives Experience – are original records and documents, from fascinating letters to Presidents to the telegrams of Abraham Lincoln and the handwritten letters of George Washington.
 The Lawrence F. O’Brien Gallery displays temporary exhibitions on matters of political significance.
-On the Brink: JFK and the Cuban Missile Crisis has just opened and runs until February 2013.
+Rightfully Hers: American Women and the Vote is running from now until 2021 in honour of the 100th anniversary of the 19th Amendment, which provided women with equal voting rights to men

 The National Archives, 700 Pennsylvania Avenue NW, Washington, DC 20408

-Explore the mission of the Department of Defense and its service branches, and see noteworthy displays highlighting significant moments in US military history on a guided tour, which lasts approximately 90 minutes.
+Explore the mission of the Department of Defense and its service branches, and see displays highlighting significant moments in US military history on a guided tour, which lasts approximately 90 minutes.
 British citizens no longer need to arrange this via the British Embassy, and can now book directly with the Pentagon Tours website.
-Tours are free but must be reserved in advance.
+Tours are free but must be reserved at least two weeks in advance.

 The Pentagon, Arlington County, Virginia.
 Take Metrorail to the Pentagon stop.